-The discounted Office 365 Nonprofit plans, Business Premium and E3 plans, include Office web apps, Outlook web app, Office for mobile devices, Skype for Business, OneDrive, Sharepoint, and allows users to download and install Office Suite deskptop applications on their devices.
+All Office 365 Nonprofit plans include include Office web apps, Outlook web app, and services such as OneDrive and Sharepoint.
+Some Office 365 Nonprofit plans also allow users to download and install Office Suite desktop applications on their devices.

 For a full list of features, see Microsoft’s Office 365 Nonprofit website for more details.

-If you qualify, you will receive an email approval from Microsoft:
+Once you receive your email approval from Microsoft,

 - Login to Office 365 and click on the Admin icon.